 This depends what work you do on the railway.
 You need an IRSE licence if you are doing safety-critical or safety-related work on signalling and telecoms equipment or systems.
+If you are employed by a company, you should ask your employer what licence they require for you to undertake work for them.
 There are 6 main groups of licences:

 *These groups only have 1 licence category